yesequin/Google_Data_Analytics_Course/README.md

     Subquery: is a SQL query that is nested inside of a larger query.

     SUMPRODUCT: a function that multiplies arrays and returns the sum of those products.

+    Tableau: A business intelligence and analytics platform that helps people see, understand, and make decisions with data.

     Technical mindset: The ability to break things down into smaller steps or pieces and work with them in an orderly and logical way